bioinfo-pf-curie/RNA-seq/docs/installation.md

 2. Nextflow will expect all software to be installed and available on the `PATH`
     * It's expected to use an additional config profile for docker, singularity or conda support.
 See below.

-#### 3.1) Software deps: Docker
-First, install docker on your system: [Docker Installation Instructions](https://docs.docker.com/engine/installation/)

-Then, running the pipeline with the option `-profile docker` tells Nextflow to enable Docker for this run.
-An image containing all of the software requirements will be automatically fetched and used from dockerhub (https://hub.docker.com/r/nfcore/mypipeline).

 #### 3.1) Software deps: Singularity
-If you're not able to use Docker then [Singularity](http://singularity.lbl.gov/) is a great alternative.
+If you're not able to use Conda then [Singularity](http://singularity.lbl.gov/) is a great alternative.
 The process is very similar: running the pipeline with the option `-profile singularity` tells Nextflow to enable singularity for this run.
 An image containing all of the software requirements will be automatically fetched and used from singularity hub.

 If running offline with Singularity, you'll need to download and transfer the Singularity image first: